01 of 13

 Arambol Beach Shacks

-Beach shacks line Arambol beach, and many provide sun lounges to relax on in front of the ocean.
-In the evening people gather on the beach to chill out, do yoga, play musical instruments, and participate in drum circles.Continue to 5 of 12 below.
+Beach shacks line Arambol beach, and many provide accommodations and sun lounges to relax on in front of the ocean.
+Cactus Guesthouse, at the main entrance too the beach, is a comfortable budget place to stay.
+In the evening people gather on the beach to chill out, do yoga, play musical instruments, and participate in drum circles.Continue to 5 of 13 below.